 The bottom line?
 No one really has any idea what to do for her.
 The best option known to them was described to us as an “enormous, enormous, enormous, eNORmous procedure. . . just a huge, HUGE deal with many, many serious risks.”

 Well, what if we don’t do anything?
 Just leave her the way she is?
 She’s so happy and doing so well.

 The answer rocked my world.

 Lilyan – our precious, joyful, beautiful, light-of-our-lives daughter, will definitely have a shortened life span if we don’t make the decision to put her through this very risky surgery.
-Without this surgery (this enormous, huge deal with many serious risks) must be done eventually we will be lucky to have her with us so that we can hope to have her with us just into her twenties, or possibly her thirties.
-And without that?
+Without this surgery (this enormous, huge deal with many serious risks) we will be lucky to have her with us just into her twenties, or possibly her thirties.

-This means almost certainly no dreams of marriage.
+This means without this surgery, no dreams of marriage.
 No hope of ever parenting children.
 Essentially no adult life at all.
 No “what-I-want-to-be-when-I-grow-up.”

 And twenty years might’ve sounded like a lot a few years ago, but I know how quickly the past fifty years have gone by.
 Twenty is nothing!
 That’s not enough!
 We just got her!
 I already missed the first five years of her life.
 No!
 That’s just not fair!
 She has so much to offer this world!